I. The Gateway to Better Oxygenation

 If those don’t apply to you, mouth taping is one of the higher-leverage interventions you can make for sleep quality.
 Most users report noticeable subjective improvements within the first few weeks.

 The nasal-breathing-for-athletes literature is smaller than the popular discourse suggests, but the directional findings are interesting.
 George Dallam and colleagues’ 2018 paper in the International Journal of Kinesiology and Sports Science studied recreational runners after six months of nasally-restricted submaximal training.
 Participants maintained their VO2max while substantially reducing minute ventilation and breathing frequency at all submaximal intensities.
 They were achieving the same cardiovascular work with less ventilatory effort.
-Patrick McKeown’s work, particularly The Oxygen Advantage, has been the main popularizer of this approach for athletes; the underlying research base is more modest than the book’s claims suggest, but the practical recommendations align with what research exists.
+Patrick McKeown’s work, particularly The Oxygen Advantage, has been the main populariser of this approach for athletes; the underlying research base is more modest than the book’s claims suggest, but the practical recommendations align with what research exists.

 Sometimes restoring nasal breathing involves a structural or pathological obstruction that needs medical attention (like my broken nose).
 A few categories worth knowing: